IntMeGroup/LOVE/README.md

   <img width="1000" alt="LOVE" src="https://github.com/user-attachments/assets/20901a3b-68e8-4b65-89b1-acbe38ae7165" />
 </p>

-## If you find our paper and code useful in your research, please consider giving a star :star: and citation :pencil:
+## If you find our database and code useful, please give a star :star: and citation :pencil:
 ---